faberNovel/heart/CONTRIBUTING.md

 Now that your enhancements work perfectly and that you provide a changelog, it is time to submit for review:

-1. Check

-    If so, your need to provide
-2. Push your local changes to the remote
+1. Push your local changes to the remote
-3. Using the Gitlab interface, check that every pipeline is green on the _Merge Request_
+2. Using the Gitlab interface, check that every pipeline is green on the _Merge Request_
-4. If so, you can remove the _WIP:_ prefix from the title.
-If not, you have to open the pipeline and see what is failing, update your code and get back to step 2.
+3. If so, you can remove the _WIP:_ prefix from the title.

+    If not, you have to open the pipeline and see what is failing, update your code and start the submitting process again.

 The merging operation will then be done by a core team member.